adeniraf/Engineering-Design-IV--Project-/README.md

  Autonomous Vehicle Design Project (2E10)

 ## Task
-To design and build an autonomous self-driving vehicle using an Arduino Nano-33 IoT device, IR sensors.
+To design and build an autonomous self-driving vehicle using an Arduino Nano-33 IoT device, IR sensors, UltraSonic sensors.